Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 After the classes the group receives a certificate.

 Facilities for the mobility impaired: driveway, elevator, toilet.

 Gliwice Palm House - visiting time it's about 1,5 hours

 Gliwice Palm House - cennik educational activities

-Gliwice Palm House car park for passenger cars is located near the object, and for buses along ul.
+Gliwice Palm House car park for passenger cars it is located near the facility, and for coaches along ul.
 A. Fredro.

 Gliwice Palm House opening hours: